nullgr/instant-validation/README.md

 Validate react form components, based on their state.

+Why to use:

-All the state management is under the hood.
+1. All the state management is under the hood.
+2. Incapsulation of all logic related to validation, you should only call needed method and library will care about details
+3. Easy integration to existed components

 Create the Validation class instance and describe the fields.